Bingfen

 Bingfen (冰粉 (bīngfěn)), also called ice jelly, is a Chinese dessert native to Southwest China in provinces such as Sichuan, Guizhou, and Yunnan.
-It is served as a bowl of iced transparent jelly, made from the seeds of the Nicandra physalodes plant, along with toppings like haw flakes and wolfberries.
+It is served as a bowl of iced transparent jelly, traditionally made from the seeds of the Nicandra physalodes plant.
+In modern times, bingfen can also be made from konjac root.
+The jelly can be topped with toppings like haw flakes and wolfberries.
 It is commonly sold in the summertime as a street food.